BNSC1/android-notes/README.md

 `StateFlow` vs `SharedFlow`: Data rendered by the `StateFlow` (Text Composable) gets preserved after rotation.
 On the other hand, when using `SharedFlow`, the `Toast` does not get shown again after screen rotation. `StateFlow` supports `StateFlow.value`, but does not collect repeated values, does not support replaying beyond the latest value, and requires an initial value.

+Flow builders:

-`callbackFlow`: turns a callback listener into a Flow
+- `callbackFlow {}`: turns a callback listener into a Flow

     - `trySend()`: posts callback data to Flow, will drop data not collected if the next data is sent

     - `send()`: similiar to `trySend()` but is a suspend function

     - `trySendBlocking()`: will block the newest emission until the collector has collected all previous emissions

     - `awaitClose()`: unregister the callback listener when the Flow is closed

+- `flowOf()`: turns a set of objects into a Flow

+- `asFlow()`: turns a type into a Flow

+- `channelFlow{}`: creates a Flow with the elements using send provided by the builder itself

 Flow operators: